 CRC was initially established to address humanitarian issues, welfare (education, health, relief), security (counseling, legal assistance), and development of Chin refugees living in Delhi, the situation in Delhi has compelled CRC to get increasingly involved in advocating for the rights of the Chin refugees in Delhi.
 CRC has been instrumental in approaching UNHCR, the Government of India (GOI), and a variety of relevant agencies to address the living conditions of the Chin refugees in Delhi.

-Over the past few years, CRC has given scholarships for 10 students who are unrecognised refugee from 2006 -07 academic years.
+Over the past few years, CRC has given scholarships for 10 students who are unrecognised refugees from 2006 -07 academic years.
 CRC has provided hospital travel allowance from between 5pm to 7 am for Emergency patients from 2006 to 2007 beside that also give in cash Rs.
 1000 to 1500 for those who are hospitalised for serious sicknesses.
-Moreover CRC has provided survival assistant for very needy refugees’ family from since 2005 to early 2008.
+Moreover CRC has provided survival assistance for very needy refugees’ family from 2005 to early 2008.

 Specific objectives are: to solve survival problems by providing relief or assistance for needy refugees families, to give assistance for social and emotional needs, to give social and legal protection.